On the conjugate weight function and ultradifferentiable classes of entire functions: The Braun-Meise-Taylor weight function setting

 \subsection{Ultradifferentiable Braun-Meise-Taylor classes as weighted entire spaces}

-One is interested in having the weight function analogue of \cite[Thm.
-3.4]{microclasses} and hence establishing an isomorphism between $\mathcal{E}_{[\omega]}$, defined via fast growing (non-standard) weights $\omega$, and weighted spaces of entire functions expressed in terms of $\omega^{\ast}$ or related conjugate (associated) weight functions.
+We are interested in establishing an isomorphism between $\mathcal{E}_{[\omega]}$, defined via fast growing (non-standard) weights $\omega$, and weighted spaces of entire functions expressed in terms of $\omega^{\ast}$ or related conjugate (associated) weight functions.
+Thus the aim is to transfer the main statement \cite[Thm.
+3.4]{microclasses} from the weight sequence setting to the BMT-weight function setting.
 As in \cite[Thm.
 3.4]{microclasses} this isomorphism is provided via the extension operator $E: f\mapsto\sum_{k=0}^{+\infty}\frac{f^{(k)}(x_0)}{k!}(z-x_0)^k$, $x_0\in I$ fixed, $z\in\CC$.
 Here $I\subseteq\RR$ denotes an interval and $E$ is defined on $\mathcal{E}_{[\omega]}(I,H)$; i.e. the functions $f$ are considered to be $H$-valued with $H$ a Hilbert space.
 These spaces are defined analogously to the usual scalar-valued Braun-Meise-Taylor classes from \cite{BraunMeiseTaylor90} and for precise definitions concerning the weight sequence spaces $\mathcal{E}_{[\mathbf{M}]}(I,H)$ see \cite[Sect.
 2.3 \& 2.4]{microclasses}.
 For the forthcoming comments and notions concerning weighted entire spaces, as in Corollary \ref{conjequivthmcor}, we refer to \cite[Sect.
 3]{microclasses} and \cite{weightedentireinclusion1}.
 When inspecting the proof of \cite[Thm.
-3.4]{microclasses} it turns out that when choosing $h:=1$ there the first part can be transferred for any $\omega\in\hyperlink{omset0}{\mathcal{W}_0}$ satisfying $t=o(\omega(t))$ as $t\rightarrow+\infty$: Indeed, by Lemma \ref{firstBMTlemma} each $\omega_{(\mathbf{W}^{(\ell)})^{\ast}}$ is well-defined and then, in the \emph{Roumieu case,} for some $A,\ell>0$ and all $z\in\CC$ we have the estimate $\|E(f)\|\le 2A\exp(\omega_{(\mathbf{W}^{(\ell)})^{\ast}}(2|z|))$.
+3.4]{microclasses} it turns out that when choosing $h:=1$ there the first part can be transferred for any $\omega\in\hyperlink{omset0}{\mathcal{W}_0}$ satisfying $t=o(\omega(t))$ as $t\rightarrow+\infty$: Indeed, by Lemma \ref{firstBMTlemma} each $\omega_{(\mathbf{W}^{(\ell)})^{\ast}}$ is well defined and then, in the \emph{Roumieu case,} for some $A,\ell>0$ and all $z\in\CC$ we have the estimate $\|E(f)\|\le 2A\exp(\omega_{(\mathbf{W}^{(\ell)})^{\ast}}(2|z|))$.
 Similarly, in the \emph{Beurling case,} for all $\ell>0$ there exists $A>0$ such that this estimate is valid for any $z\in\CC$.
-Thus the operator $E$ is continuous with having a similar target space compared with the one from \cite[Thm.
+Thus the operator $E$ is continuous having a similar target space compared to the one from \cite[Thm.
 3.4]{microclasses}: More precisely, the parameter is subject to the weight sequences in the matrix $\mathcal{M}_{\omega}$.

 Note that for $\omega$ one might expect the corresponding \emph{``exponential-type weight function system''} as target space and which seems to be more natural: In the Roumieu case that there exist $C,\ell>0$ such that $C\exp(\ell\omega^{\ast}(|z|))$ for all $z\in\CC$ whereas in Beurling case for all $\ell>0$ there exists $C>0$ such that the previous estimate holds for all $z\in\CC$.
 Again the crucial parameter $\ell>0$ is subject to the associated weight sequences.